Setting up a Simplified Planner (or any planner really) can be kind of intimidating.

 - Throughout the day: I like to leave my planner open right beside me while I work so I can clearly see my schedule and check off to-dos as I do them.

-- At the end of your workday: Take a few minutes to write out your schedule and to-do list for the next day so you can hit the ground running.
-Make it the last thing you do before you end your workday.
+- At the end of my workday: I take a few minutes to write out my schedule and to-do list for the next day so I can hit the ground running.
+It’s the last thing I do before I end my workday.

-Pro Tip: Give your planner a designated (sacred) space so you always know where to find it!!
+Pro Tip: I also recommend giving your planner a designated (sacred) space so you always know where to find it!!
 I like to leave mine right on my desk or in my top desk drawer.

-Color coding can get overwhelming and out of hand pretty darn quick so I recommend keeping things super simple!!
-Pick one way of color coding and that’s it (i.e. don’t color code by family member and type of event).
-Too many rules or systems is complicated.
-And if using your planner becomes complicated, you’ll never follow through.
+Color coding can get overwhelming and out of hand pretty fast so I recommend keeping things super simple!!
+Pick ONE WAY of color coding and that’s it (i.e. don’t color code by family member and type of event).
+Too many rules or systems is complicated; and if using your planner becomes complicated, you won’t follow through.

-Try using different color pens, highlighters, or even stickers to see which color coding method works best for you.
+I recommend trying different color pens, , or even to see which method works best for you!!

 This year, I plan to use:

-- Colorful doodle stickers to add a little intentional fun to the pages of my planner.
+- to add a little intentional color and fun to the pages of my planner.

-- Washi tape to make big events and exciting things stand out in a BIG way on both the daily pages and monthly page spread.
+- to make multiple day events like conferences or vacations stand out on the monthly page spread.

 Pro Tip: Stickers are great when used in a way that works for you, but doesn’t distract you.
-Use them to attract or draw your attention to something, but don’t use so many that you can’t figure out what you wrote down for tasks and to-dos each day.
+Use them to make important dates or events stand out, but don’t use so many that you can’t figure out what you wrote down for each day’s tasks and to-dos.